 But what is this little slip of paper — and what makes it superior to a regular cheque?

-Just what is a certified cheque?
+What is a certified cheque?

 A certified cheque (also known as a bank certified cheque) is a personal cheque that has been given the bank’s stamp of approval.
 The financial institution is essentially certifying that you have enough money to cover the amount on the cheque.